Skip to content

 You process things very deeply and internalize a lot of your emotion.
 Unfortunately people may not be able to tell what you are thinking or feeling.
 There will be times when you will need to let go of this for the sake of others.

-When you are feeling happy or excited then feel free to express it; likewise when you are feeling sad or angry find ways to show people these emotions externally.
+When you are feeling happy or excited then feel free to express it; likewise when you are feeling sad or angry find ways to show It`s-OK-to-share-your-happiness-to-make-others-happypeople these emotions externally.
 You will have to work hard at this because your face won’t always express what your heart and mind are feeling and people may find this uncomfortable/intimidating.

 4. You Can’t Do it All